SOUTHEASTERN WISCONSIN CHAPTER PUBLIC RELATIONS SOCIETY OF AMERICA, INC.

 ARTICLE VI – OFFICERS

 Section 1.
 Chapter Officers.
-The officers of the Chapter shall be a President, a Vice President, a Treasurer and a Membership Officer.
-If accredited, the Secretary shall serve as an officer and voting Board member.
+The officers of the Chapter shall be a President, a Vice President (President-elect), a Treasurer, a Secretary, and a Membership Officer.
 The Officers shall be elected by the Chapter membership at its Annual Meeting for a term of one year and until their successors are elected and assume office.
 Officers who have held an office for two successive terms shall not be eligible to succeed themselves in the same office.

 Section 2.
 President.
 The President shall preside at all meetings of the Chapter and of the Board of Directors.
 He/she shall appoint all committees with the approval of the Board of Directors and shall be ex-officio member of all committees except the Nominating Committee.
 He/she shall perform all other duties incident to the Office.